Aonrud/ila-timeline/README.md

 * Connected entries (via 'data-becomes' attribute) must be on the same row.
 * Split, merge, and fork entries should aim to be as close to their linked entries as possible, depending on nearest available row with space.

+**Manual Adjustments**

+Two methods can be used to manually change the entry positioning when using this feature:

+**`data-row`**

+The row position can be manually set with the `data-row` attribute for a selection of entries, allowing others to be manually positioned in available spaces.

+**`timeline-block`**

+The `timeline-block` class can be added to an element to prevent entries from filling a particular area.

+These elements must specify a `data-start` and `data-end` attribute to determine the X-axis range of the block.

+The Y-axis can be set in two ways:

+1. Manually, by setting the `data-row` attribute
+2. Automatically, by setting the `data-find` attribute with the ID of an entry.
+In this instance, it will block the same row as the entry with that ID for the range specified.

 Licence
 ---